cassiusclayman/Projects/README.md

 # Orders
-  This is a one-off project that was created within 3 hours to create a rudimentary ordering system for a hypothetical restaurant that enforces rules on what can, cannot, and must be ordered at each meal in the day.
+  This is a one-off project that was created within 3 hours.
+It is essentially a rudimentary ordering system for a hypothetical restaurant that enforces rules on what can, cannot, and must be ordered at each meal in the day.